How To Make Technology in Education Actually Work

 “We can’t solve problems by using the same kind of thinking we used when we created them.”
 Albert Einstein

-At UXBERT, we believe that a user-centred approach to innovation and technology can have a hugely positive impact to society as a whole.
+At UXBERT Labs, we believe that a user-centered approach to innovation and technology can have a positive impact to society as a whole.

 In education, this means more than making information easier to access, or products and software easier to use.
 It’s about making the whole experience of learning more efficient, effective and enjoyable.

 We’re not the only ones in Saudi Arabia who think this way.
 We’re constantly meeting and working with private companies and government institutions who understand and believe in the value of UX design, even if they may not be familiar with the terminology.

 With the increasingly advanced demands of the upcoming digital native generations, our goal at UXBERT Labs is to help make Saudi Arabia’s incorporation of technology in education a user-centered approach.

 At UXBERT Labs we specialize in UX Research, Design & Development services that deliver world-class experiences.
 With offices in Riyadh and Dubai, our team of UX Researchers, Designers, and Developers deliver custom designed and built software to help businesses succeed.